Ghost Dance War: Standing Rock reservation

+Pine Ridge reservation

 Lieutenant colonel Edwin Sumner of the 8th Cavalry was ordered to escort Spotted Elk and his band into Camp Cheyenne.
 Spotted Elk said he would surrender the next day, with which Sumner agreed.
 Spotted Elk instead led his band to the Pine Ridge Reservation.
 On December 28, Spotted Elk and his band were eventually apprehended by the 7th Cavalry while en route to Pine Ridge.
-Major Samuel Whitside had wanted to disarm the band immediately.
+Major Samuel Whitside wanted to disarm the band immediately.
 However, his interpreter convinced him that this would lead to a shootout and advised him to instead take the band to make camp at nearby Wounded Knee and disarm them the next day instead.
 The next morning, the attempt to disarm Spotted Elk's band resulted in the Wounded Knee Massacre.
 One deaf Lakota did not give up his weapon, possibly due to the US troops not knowing how to communicate with the deaf Lakota.
-His gun was discharged when he was seized by U.S. soldiers, at which point other Lakota began shooting at the soldiers.
+His gun was discharged when he was seized by US soldiers, at which point other Lakota began shooting at the soldiers.
 One of the US commanders heard this and ordered his troops to open fire.
-The commanders called in reinforcements from the Hotchkiss cannons previously placed on the adjacent ridge.
-These cannons mowed down everyone in range.
-By the time the smoke had cleared, almost 300 dead Lakota (mostly women and children), 25 dead and 45 injured US troops lay on the ground, many believed due to friendly fire.
-Many Lakota who had escaped the conflict were hunted down and killed by the remaining US troops.
-As this was happening, a blizzard came in.
-It prevented the US troops or the other Lakota from the Pine Ridge Reservation from retrieving their dead.
+The commanders called in reinforcements from the Hotchkiss cannons previously placed on the adjacent ridge, which mowed down everyone in range.
+By the time the smoke had cleared, between 150 and 300 Lakota (mostly women and children) had been killed.
+Another 25 dead and 45 injured US troops lay on the ground.
+As this was happening, a blizzard came in, preventing the US troops or the other Lakota from the Pine Ridge Reservation from retrieving their dead.
 This resulted in frozen dead bodies strewn across Wounded Knee Creek for the next three days.

 There was a public uproar when word of the gunfire reached the eastern US.
 The US government re-established the treaty they had broken with the Lakota to avoid further public backlash.

 Aftermath

 Much to the dismay of many Native Americans, twenty US troops were awarded the Medal of Honor for their actions at Wounded Knee.
 Some Native Americans have pushed to get these medals rescinded.

 In more recent years, there have been takeovers of the Wounded Knee Memorial by militant protesters, both to remind the nation of this incident and to protest government treatment of Native Americans.
 The American Indian Movement (AIM) occupied the Pine Ridge Reservation near Wounded Knee in protest against the federal government from February 27 through May 8, 1973.
 Several people died or went missing during this 71-day standoff between federal authorities and Native American activists.
-This protest also came to be known as Wounded Knee II.